 Adding wireless to an existing network

 If you have an existing network using a wired-only router, and you want to expand that network to include wireless connections, you have two options:

 - Replace the wired-only router with a router that includes Wi-Fi.

 - Add a wireless access point to your network.

 Note: Getting an additional wireless router is not on that list.
 You do not need two routers.
 If you have a router you want to keep, you can simply add a wireless access point.

 A wireless access point is simply a device you plug into your existing router as if it were another computer.
 It connects all your wireless devices to the router.

 Dealing with network growth

 The number of internet-connected devices we deal with now is pretty amazing.
 Unfortunately, it’s pushing the limits of some of our network connectivity.

 Wireless is easy.
 A typical wireless router (or router with a wireless access point) can easily handle dozens of devices connected via Wi-Fi.

 Wired devices, however, present a different problem.

 Most home and small business routers — wired or wireless — come with a limited number of connections.
 Often there are exactly five connections: one for the internet (often labelled “WAN”, for Wide Area Network, or modem) and four for networked devices.
 Of course, today it’s not uncommon to have more than four wired devices in your home office.
 If all you have is a four-port router, adding that fifth device can be a problem.

 The simple solution is a switch.

 The best way to think of a switch2 is as wired network extender.
 All a switch does is make sure that data coming in on one port is sent to the correct other port to reach its intended destination.
-In the example above, one port of the switch is connected to one of the ports on the router.
+In the diagram above, one port of the switch is connected to one of the ports on the router.
 Additional computers are then connected to the switch.

 Switches come in many sizes and often add more than a few ports.
 Common configurations for home or small business switches include eight- or 16-port switches.

 Networking can get crazy